 - Polymer materials – Castor oil and its derivatives can be used in the synthesis of renewable monomers and polymers.
 Biodegradable polyesters are one of the most common applications using castor oil.
 They are known to be biodegradable and environmental friendly, with a wide array of applications in the biomedical field, as well in the preparation of elastomers and packaging materials.

-- Soaps, waxes, and greases – Castor oil has been used to produce soaps in some studies.
+- Soaps, waxes, and greases – Castor oil has been used to produce soaps.
 Some studies also utilize castor oil in waxes.
 One study by Dwivedi and Sapre utilized castor oil in total vegetable oil greases.
 Total vegetable oil greases are those in which both the lubricant and gellant are formed from vegetable oil.
 Their study utilized a simultaneous reaction scheme to form sodium and lithium greases using castor oil.

 - Coatings – Coatings and paints are also another application of castor oil.